riot/riot.github.io/migration-guide.md

 </my-component>
 ```

-In this way your editor, and other compilers like `typescript` will not get confused by your components javascript logic and can be used along the way without any special concerns.
+In this way your editor, and other compilers like `typescript` will not get confused by your component's JavaScript logic and can be used along the way without any special concerns.

-It's worth to mention that this change was driven by the new [Riot.js philosophy]({{ '/'|prepend:site.baseurl }}#conclusion):
+It's worth mentioning that this change was driven by the new [Riot.js philosophy]({{ '/'|prepend:site.baseurl }}#conclusion):

 > ...In the face of ambiguity, refuse the temptation to guess.<br/>
-There should be one– and preferably only one –obvious way to do it.<br/>
+There should be one – and preferably only one – obvious way to do it.<br/>
 Although that way may not be obvious at first unless you’re Dutch...

 <aside class="note note--info">
-Notice how the use of the <code>&#x3C;script&#x3E;</code> tag becomes mandatory to split your components templates from their javascript logic.
+Notice how the use of the <code>&#x3C;script&#x3E;</code> tag becomes mandatory to split your components templates from their JavaScript logic.
 </aside>

 ### Template shortcuts

-The template shortcuts were completely removed in favor of pure and more explicit javascript expressions.
-Let's see how it's simple to achieve the same results in a cleaner way in Riot.js 4.
+The template shortcuts were completely removed in favor of pure and more explicit JavaScript expressions.
+Let's see how simple it is to achieve the same results in a cleaner way in Riot.js 4.

 **old**